Xbox Series X restock update: Track on Twitter, Walmart, GameStop and more

 Where to buy Xbox Series X: Restock links and updates

-As of 8:08 a.m.
-ET on June 9, there is no Xbox Series X restock available.
+As of 6:55 a.m.
+ET on June 10, there is no Xbox Series X restock available.
 However, our Xbox Series X restock tracker indicates that various retailers could have restock in the coming days.
+For instance, Walmart and GameStop are long overdue a drop.
 Given that developers haven't scratched the surface of the Xbox Series X yet, now is a good time to get one ready for true next-gen gaming later this year.
 So check out the links below for the retailers to watch.

 Xbox Series X: $499 @ Amazon